Interest Groups: Leading and Learning

 Meets weekly to discuss controversial domestic and international, political and social issues.
 Participants read appropriate material prior to each meeting.
 Material is drawn from various sources, but the primary text used is the bi-monthly magazine Foreign Affairs.

-Introduces new members of ASPEC to the rest of the ASPEC membership.
-New members are invited to speak of their history, present interests and aspirations.
+Introduces new and established members of ASPEC to the rest of the ASPEC membership.
+Members are invited to speak of their history, present interests and aspirations.

 Features presentations by ASPEC members on topics within their expertise but do not fit another interest group, talks by Eckerd College authors and guest speakers on timely subjects of interest to our members.